 Who gets HIV/AIDS?

 Anyone who has unprotected sex (without a condom) and/or shares needles or injection drug equipment with an infected person is at risk for getting the HIV virus.
-Also, babies can be born with the virus if their mother is infected.
-In the past, people also got infected from unscreened blood transfusions, but today donated blood is screened more efficiently.
+Also, babies can be born with the virus if their mother is infected and is not on treatment.
+Some groups of people in the United States are more likely to get HIV than others because of many factors, including their sex partners, their risk behaviors, and where they live.

 Does everyone who has HIV get AIDS?